Vampire/command-framework/readme/README_template.md

 that can then be handled separately.

 The first is the method `Command.getParameters(...)` which you give the parameter string and the maximum amount of parameters to split into.
-The provided string will then be split at any arbitrary amount of consecutive non-newline whitespace characters.
+The provided string will then be split at any arbitrary amount of consecutive whitespace characters.
 The last element of the returned array will have all remaining text in the parameter string.
 If you expect exactly three parameters without whitespaces, you should set the max parameters to four, so you can easily test the length of the returned array whether too many parameters were given to the command.

 The second is the [`ParameterParser`][ParameterParser JavaDoc] that you can get injected into your command.
 For the `ParameterParser` to work, the [usage](#command-usage) of the command has to follow a defined syntax language.
 This